johnnygames/frontend-code-test/README.md

 This is an at-home exercise that we use as part of our standard interview process for frontend and full-stack developers.

+## John Games' Installation Instructions!

+* Install webpack with 'npm install -g webpack'
+* Run 'npm install' to grab all the dependencies
+* Run 'npm run dev' to boot up the dev server and view at localhost:8080

 ## Instructions

 * Clone this repo